dsicher/demo-bot/README.md

 ### Step 3: *Sign up for Slack*

-If you have not completed your registration for Rise of the Bots, please do so now at the following link:
+Please complete your registration at the following link:
 [http://join.riseofthebots.net](http://join.riseofthebots.net)

 You will receive a confirmation email shortly to join Rise of the Bots on Slack.